 We can track house prices since 1970 and observe several facts.

 Germany's prices increased sharply between 2010 and 2022 - but have started to fall sharply.
 Other countries such as Italy or Spain experienced house price booms and busts (the 2008 financial crisis being the latest turning point).
 Switzerland also had falling house prices from 1990 to 2000.

 Notice that in all three cases, the aftermath of the house price bust was poor economic performance.

 Money cannot only buy goods, services, and real estate but also companies.
 Due to low interest rates, many people seek to invest their savings in the stock market.
 But how high are share prices now?

 Stock markets tanked during the 2008 financial crisis and the spring 2020 COVID crisis.
 Looking at recent years, we saw that share prices were mostly higher than in 2015.
-In some countries, like Switzerland or France prices were about 40% higher - before the recent drop.
+In some countries, like Switzerland or France prices were about 40% higher.

 Rising wages can contribute to inflation

 Countries with a booming economy are typically characterized by low unemployment rates and relatively high rates of inflation.
 This is known among economists as Phillips curve (see background).

 For the Euro area since 2009, we observe this relationship between wage growth and unemployment.
 Moreover, we find that the latest data point is at the lowest end for unemployment.
 This can induce positive pressure on wages in the coming quarters.

 Looking at the more frequently published monthly data, we see that currently in the Euro area the unemployment rate is at a historically low level while the CPI rate of inflation is much high than in previous years.